FDbomb/italiano/Textbook/Unit14_Imperative_Pronouns/Chapter.md

 ### Irregular Formal Imperatives

 Many common verbs have irregular forms in the present subjunctive, which then carry over to the formal imperative.
+These are important to memorize as they are frequently used.

 | Infinitive | Imperative (Lei) | Example                                  |
 | :--------- | :--------------- | :--------------------------------------- |